kamicane/prime/doc/prime.md

 ### parameters

 1. num  - (*number*) The number of times the function should be executed.
-2. fn   - (*function*) The function which should be executed on each iteration of the loop.
+2. fn   - (*function*) The function that should be executed on each iteration of the loop.
 This function is passed the current iteration's index.
 3. bind - (*object*, optional) The object to use as 'this' in the function.